githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/5-reuse-workflows.md

 As you think about using reusable workflows, keep in mind that there are a couple limitations that you should be aware of.

 - You can’t reference a reusable workflow that’s in a private repository.
-If you have a reusable workflow in a private repository, only other workflows in that private repository can use it.
+If you have a reusable workflow in a private repository, only other workflows in that private repository can use it
 - Reusable workflows can’t be stacked on top of one another.
-You can only have a reusable workflow call another reusable workflow, but you can’t have it reference more than one.
+You can only have a reusable workflow call another reusable workflow, but you can’t have it reference more than one

 ## Monitor workflows in use

 You can use the GitHub REST API to monitor reusable workflows in use.
 The `prepared_workflow_job` audit log action is triggered when a workflow job is started.

 - `repo` - the organization/repository where the workflow job is located.
-For a job that calls another workflow, this is the organization/repository of the caller workflow.
+For a job that calls another workflow, this is the organization/repository of the caller workflow
-- `@timestamp` - the date and time that the job was started, in Unix epoch format.
+- `@timestamp` - the date and time that the job was started, in Unix epoch format
-- `job_name` - the name of the job that was run.
+- `job_name` - the name of the job that was run
 - `job_workflow_ref` - the workflow file that was used, in the form {owner}/{repo}/{path}/{filename}@{ref}.
-For a job that calls another workflow, this identifies the called workflow.
+For a job that calls another workflow, this identifies the called workflow

 ## How do reusable workflows compare to composite actions